GanSabhahitDataLab/Image-Classifier/README.md

 # AI Programming with Python Project

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+In this project, first develop code for an image classifier built with PyTorch, then convert it into a command line application.

 Checkpoint file was not updated due to size restriction and it is required for executing the predict.py